Control Flow

 Kinds of Control Flow

-There are (at least) seven types of flow:
+There are (at least) five major types of flow:

 In some languages, for example, C++, all of them are rolled into statements, so there is a declaration statement and an expression statement.